arras-energy/gridlabd-old/docs/User manual/2 - Designing GridLAB-D Models/Template.md

 # Examples

-The following example illustrates how a template can be used to automatically attach meters and houses to network load objects.
+For the following examples, we will use the following network model, which includes 5 single-phase load busses.

 File `network.glm`: